AdityaBaranwal1/heart-disease-risk-predictor/README.md

 ---

-**Note**: This implementation represents a comprehensive data management system suitable for academic evaluation and real-world application.
+**Note**: This implementation represents a complete data management system suitable for academic evaluation and real-world application.
 All components are designed to demonstrate best practices in database design, SQL analysis, ETL development, and data science workflows.